mikelevins/clotho/README.md

 3. Using git, clone this repository

-4. Build the presentation-server application cd into the server directory in electron-presentation-server run the build script (build.sh on macOS and Linux; build.bat on Windows)
+4. Build the presenter application cd into the clotho/presenter directory run the build script (build.sh on macOS and Linux; build.bat on Windows)

 5. Load the Lisp code
-   Run SBCL and load presentation-server.asd
+   Run SBCL and load clotho.asd
    Eval the following forms:

-   (asdf:load-system :clotho) ; to load the system definition (clotho::launch-presenter) ; to launch the Clotho presenter app (remote-js:eval clotho::*remote-js-context* "alert('hello!')") ; to send some Javascript to the presentation server (clotho::quit-presenter) ; to ask the presenter app to quit
+   (asdf:load-system :clotho) ; to load the system definition (clotho::launch-presenter) ; to launch the Clotho presenter app (remote-js:eval clotho::*remote-js-context* "alert('hello!')") ; to send some Javascript to the presentation server (remote-js:eval *remote-js-context* "presenter.ipcSend('quit')") ; to ask the presenter app to quit

 ## License